Pakettikauppa/woo-pakettikauppa/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/woocommerce-pakettikauppa` directory, or install the plugin through the WordPress plugins screen directly.
+1. Install the plugin through the WordPress plugins screen directly or upload the plugin files to the `/wp-content/plugins/woocommerce-pakettikauppa` directory.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->WooCommerce Pakettikauppa screen to configure the plugin
 1. The plugin requires WooCommerce to be installed, with shipping zones configured and this plugin activated and settings set.